DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 EU Kids Online, 2009.

 Livingstone, S. ‘Taking Risky Opportunities in Youthful Content
-Creation: Teenagers' Use of Social Networking Sites for Intimacy, Privacy and Self-Expression’, *New Media & Society* 10.3 (2008):
+Creation: Teenagers’ Use of Social Networking Sites for Intimacy, Privacy and Self-Expression’, *New Media & Society* 10.3 (2008):
 393-411.